shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_PolicyEngine.md

 ###System Assumptions (External Dependencies)
  -  Policy.json file is present.
- -  The path for policy.json file is rightly configured in the Keystone configuration file.
- -  The policy.json file can be loaded from the configuration file.
- -  The policy enforcer can be initialized.
+ -  The policy enforcer is initialized.

 ###Security Objective
- - Authorize a user to perform operations based on his role and rule defined in policy.json file.
+ - Authorize a user to perform operations based on his role and rule defined in the policy.json file.

 <a name="dfd"/>